Wildmoor Heath is a large 99-hectare lowland heath site that provides a rich habitat for wildlife, including several rare species of birds.

-Wildmoor Heath is one of the most valuable areas in Bracknell Forest Borough for supporting and conserving biodiversity.
-Three rare birds; the woodlark, nightjar and Dartford warbler depend upon the lowland heath, which is protected by SPA (Special Protection Area) and SSSI (Site Special Scientific Interest) status.
+Wildmoor Heath is one of the most valuable areas in Bracknell Forest borough for supporting and conserving biodiversity.
+Three rare birds; the woodlark, nightjar and Dartford warbler depend upon the lowland heath, which is protected by SPA and SSSI status.

 Over 55 bird species have been recorded at Wildmoor, including the stonechat, tree pipit, whitethroat and reed bunting.

-The following Bracknell Forest Biodiversity Action Plan species are also found at this site:
+The following Bracknell Forest species have also been recorded at this site:

 - devil’s-bit scabious